Mining Sector Unites to Support Manitoba Wildfire Relief with C$1.25 Million Donation to the Canadian Red Cross

 - Critical investments in disaster risk reduction programing that help build community resilience to better absorb and recover faster when disasters strike

 “The wildfires in Manitoba have been severe and the Canadian Red Cross has been working around the clock to provide support to people impacted,” said Conrad Sauvé, President and CEO at the Canadian Red Cross.
-“We are grateful to Hudbay, Vale Base Metals and Alamos for their generous donation which will make a big difference for the communities facing devastating fires this season.”
+“We are grateful to Vale Base Metals, Hudbay, and Alamos for their generous donation which will make a big difference for the communities facing devastating fires this season.”

-“This donation to the Canadian Red Cross reflects our deep commitment to the people and communities of northern Manitoba,” said a joint statement from Hudbay, Vale Base Metals and Alamos.
+“This donation to the Canadian Red Cross reflects our deep commitment to the people and communities of northern Manitoba,” said a joint statement from Vale Base Metals, Hudbay, and Alamos.
 “We stand in solidarity with those affected, many of whom work with us, and we will continue to be here at this time of need to support long-term recovery efforts.”

 The Canadian Red Cross continues to work closely with Indigenous leadership, municipal, provincial and federal governments and emergency response teams to provide support upon request, in an effort to assist those who need it most.